 Margin Notes

-the right of the main text on medium screens and larger, or displayed as asides in the middle of the body text.
+the right of the main text on wide screens, or displayed inline within the body text on narrower screens.

 The styling is heavily influenced by